 AB 2306 (Cooley) – Foster Care.

-- Modernize and expand the Independent Living Program (ILP); and,
+Would modernize and expand the Independent Living Program (ILP).

 AB 2579 (Bennett) – Family Finding.

 Would require counties to implement model practices for intensive family finding and support for foster children as early as possible and throughout their time in foster care.
 Specifically, the bill requires counties to identify relatives, non-related extended family members, and other adult-like connections for foster children, children detained but not adjudicated, and candidates for foster care.
 Additionally, as a condition of receiving funds for this purpose, counties must submit a county plan to the Department of Social Services that describes, among other things, the population to be served and the expected outcomes and method for tracking outcomes.

 SB 1054 (Ochoa-Bogh) - Public Social Services: Multidisciplinary Personnel Teams.

 Would clarify existing law by explicitly allowing adult protective services staff and child welfare services staff to disclose information with each other for the specified and limited purposes of prevention, intervention, management or treatment of abuse or neglect of minors, dependent adults and those over the age of 65.

 SB 1090 (Hurtado) – Family Urgent Response System.

 Would clarify populations of youth eligible for the Family Urgent Response System (FURS).
 Specifically, SB 1090 clarifies that youth and families supported by FURS includes a child or youth who is the subject of a petition to declare them a dependent child of the juvenile court and a youth, children who are receiving child welfare services through a family maintenance program or voluntary placement agreement, foster children placed in California through the Interstate Compact Placement Agreement by another state, and youth who has exited foster care for any reason, including reunification, guardianship, adoption, or emancipation.